 3. Games develop social interaction.
 While playing games students learn to take turns, communicate and collaborate.
 I find that teaching students some of the basic card games, dice games and board games I learned as a child is like introducing today’s students to a whole new world.
 Electronic games are great, but they also can be isolating.
 It’s best to use interactive games in the classroom to provide students with opportunities to talk, share, support and laugh with each other.

 4. Games don’t need to be corrected.
 Games are a win-win for all!
 Students love them and will play and practice skills over and over, and the teacher doesn’t have to do any correcting.
 The teacher needs to do some work up front to find, create and prepare appropriate games that will provide the learning and practice the students need.
 Once this is done, the games will last for years.
 Teachers can work together collecting games and parent helpers can even help with the cutting and laminating.
 I have been creating games for my students long before you could find them all over the internet.
 I quickly found out how engaging and productive games are for all students and how much easier they made my job.

-Watch for my blog posts over the next several months where I will be sharing some of my favorite games along with free downloads for all subjects and grade levels.
 Sign up for Mary’s Newsletter and you could be a winner of hard copy games shipped to your home or school.
 Click here to download some free board games which can be used at any grade level and subject area.